HasSak-47/generator/README.md

 - **Decoupled (default):** Each `.defs` file produces its own `{prefix}{module}{postfix}.{ext}` bundle.
 Add `-S/--split` to emit `types_{module}` and `endpoints_{module}` instead.
 - **United:** Supplying `-u/--united <name>` merges all parsed modules into a single output.
 With split enabled this becomes `types_<name>` / `endpoint_<name>`; otherwise it is `{prefix}<name>{postfix}.{ext}`.

-The CLI only overwrites files when `--desctructive` is set.
+The CLI only overwrites files when `--destructive` is set.
 Combine `--prefix`, `--postfix`, and `--path` to keep experimental output isolated from checked-in code.

 ## Repository Map